Nickzhou10/Text_Classification_With_Huggingface_BERTs/README.md

 **Note:** Due to the Non-Disclosure Agreement, data cannot be provided in this repository.

+Anyway...

+# Awesome Project

+🌟 **If you find this project useful or interesting, please consider giving it a star!
+It helps me know that I'm on the right track.** 🌟

 ## Project Status
 - [x] Data cleaning (Completed by 0321)
 - [x] Modeling (Completed by 0521)